AdobeDocs/document-cloud-learn.en/help/labsummit/fillsign.md

 ![Step 2F image](assets/Step2F.jpg)

-**Step 4:** Use the white button to take a picture, and then tap "Use Photo" and tap "Done" in the upper right corner.
+**Step 4:** Use the white button to take a picture, and then tap "Use Photo".
+Tap "Done" in the upper right corner.

 **Step 5:** At the bottom of the app, tap the "Crop" tool and use the guides to crop the image.
 Tap "Done" when finished.